Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 assumption that the data will not change during the lifetime of the DataView object.
 A dataview object consumes linear space, as it stores the exact position of every element in the container (i.e., the index of the batch and position inside the batch).
-Thus creating a DataView object might lead to a big inital overhead which only pays off if the object is then used a lot.
+Thus creating a DataView object might lead to a big initial overhead which only pays off if the object is then used a lot.
 The DataView class is made available via ``#include<shark/Data/DataView.h>``.